nogibjj/kim_seijung_project11_databricks_pipeline/README.md

 #### Author: Seijung Kim (sk591)

 ## Project Overview
 This project demonstrates how to create a Databricks Pipeline for ETL (Extract, Transform, Load) pipeline and CRUD querying.
 The dataset contains information about passengers aboard the Titanic, including personal details such as age, sex, and passenger class, along with their survival status.
-It is commonly used in data science for practice, providing insights into factors that might influence survival rates..
+It is commonly used in data science for practice, providing insights into factors that might influence survival rates.
 It supports basic CRUD (Create, Read, Update, Delete) operations using PySpark DataFrames, enabling efficient data processing for large datasets.

 ## Requirements/Deliverables
 * Create a data pipeline using Databricks
 * Include at least one data source and one data sink
-* Databricks notebook or script
+* Databricks Python scripts
-* Document or video demonstrating the pipeline
+* Document demonstrating the pipeline

 ## Dataset
 # Titanic Database Schema